 Age-related macular degeneration

 Age related macular degeneration is the most common cause of blindness in the western world.
 The delicate cells of the macula become damaged and stop working.
 If this occurs late in life, it is called 'age related macular degeneration' or AMD.
-This affects in 1 in 3 elderly people.
-Although people do not lose all of their sight, reading, recognition of faces, driving, watching television and independent living can become increasingly difficult.
 There are two types of AMD known as 'Dry' and 'Wet'.
 Please click on the links below the video to obtain further information relating to eye diseases.

 People with age related macular degeneration have a gradual loss of central vision.